Some links in this post may be affiliate links

 Being pot-bound: Repot the plant in spring, into a pot 1 size larger, every 1-2 years or when it gets root-bound.

 Calathea bachemiana washed out leaves are due to exposure of the plant to hot direct sunlight.
-Move the plant to a more shaded spot or instal a light curtain to protect it from direct sunlight to prevent its eventual death.
+Move the plant to a more shaded spot or use a light curtain to diffuse the sunlight.

 Calathea bachemiana is prone to mealybugs, aphids, scale insects and spider mites which are prevalent in low humidity.